 Furthermore, each of these cancers has different etiologies (causes), pathophysiologies (development), treatments and prognoses.
 When someone is called a “cancer researcher,” they are rarely studying all cancers, but they’re studying one small part of the story of one of the 200 or so cancers.

-When I see a comment such as “sour honey cures cancer,” where Hillary Clinton (really?) and Big Pharma are hiding this amazing cure, I almost immediately dismiss it out of hand.
+When I see a comment such as “sour honey cures cancer,” I almost immediately dismiss it, without really investigating it.
 Why?
 Because I know real research, which forms the basis of cancer treatment, would state that “sour honey may be an effective treatment for non-small cell lung cancer.”
 If I saw that, I might sit up straight, and start reading the article, while looking at the underlying scientific sources.
-Of course, I immediately ignore any article that puts Hillary Clinton at the center of some outlandish conspiracy theory.

 Big Pharma has the secret cancer cure

 Despite the fact that there is no “one cure to cure them all,” because cancer is not one disease, but up to 200 or more different diseases, you will read over and over that evil Big Pharma actually owns this miracle cure.
-And is hiding it in some secret vault in Greenland, where only Hillary Clinton and the CEO of Merck have the key.
+And is hiding it in some secret vault in Greenland, where only Hillary Clinton (since she is hiding THE cancer cure apparently) and the CEO of Merck has the key.

 This myth is so easily debunked.
 First of all, many of these 200 or so cancers can be “cured,” which is a word that is only reluctantly used by real oncologists.
 I don’t want to list out every cancer’s prognosis for patients, but there are a lot of cancers that have significantly better prognoses over the past decade or so.